reg-viz/reg-suit/README.md

 ```

 ## Plugins
 reg-suit has it's own plugin system.
-Plugins integrate your project with various services.
+Plugins integrate various functions and services into your project.

 The following plugins are available:

-- [reg-keygen-git-hash-plugin](https://github.com/reg-viz/reg-suit/tree/master/packages/reg-keygen-git-hash-plugin) - *key-generator plugin* - This plugin provides functions to identify "what commit hash should I compare to" walking git branch graph.
+- [reg-keygen-git-hash-plugin](https://github.com/reg-viz/reg-suit/tree/master/packages/reg-keygen-git-hash-plugin/READMD.md) - *key-generator plugin* - This plugin provides functions to identify "what commit hash should I compare to" walking git branch graph.
-- [reg-publish-s3-plugin](https://github.com/reg-viz/reg-suit/tree/master/packages/reg-publish-s3-plugin) - *publisher plugin* - This plugin fetches the previous snapshot images from S3 bucket and these fetched snapshots are used as expected images in comparison.
+- [reg-publish-s3-plugin](https://github.com/reg-viz/reg-suit/tree/master/packages/reg-publish-s3-plugin/READMD.md) - *publisher plugin* - This plugin fetches the previous snapshot images from S3 bucket and these fetched snapshots are used as expected images in comparison.
 After the comparison, this plugin pushes the current(the actual) snapshot images and the report of the comparison result.
-- [reg-notify-github-plugin](https://github.com/reg-viz/reg-suit/tree/master/packages/reg-notify-github-plugin) - *notifier plugin* - This plugin integrates reg-suit and it's [GitHub app](https://github.com/apps/reg-suit).
+- [reg-notify-github-plugin](https://github.com/reg-viz/reg-suit/tree/master/packages/reg-notify-github-plugin/READMD.md) - *notifier plugin* - This plugin integrates reg-suit and it's [GitHub app](https://github.com/apps/reg-suit).
 Installing these plugin and app, you can receive reg-suit result via GitHub commit status and PR comment.
-- [reg-notify-slack-plugin](https://github.com/reg-viz/reg-suit/tree/master/packages/reg-notify-slack-plugin) - *notifier plugin* - This plugin notifies reg-suit result to your Slack channel using incoming Webhook.
+- [reg-notify-slack-plugin](https://github.com/reg-viz/reg-suit/tree/master/packages/reg-notify-slack-plugin/READMD.md) - *notifier plugin* - This plugin notifies reg-suit result to your Slack channel using incoming Webhook.

 For example, installing keygen-git-hash and publish-s3 plugins, you can get regression testing workflow according with GitHub flow as shown in the figure below.